kitschpatrol/renami/readme.md

     dryRun: true,
   },
   // Transforms do things to filenames
-  // This transform parses and passes Markdown frontmatter into the template string,
+  // This one uses the double-bracket `{{selector}}` syntax to access content from
-  // renaming each file to the value of the frontmatter title
+  // the body of Markdown files, renaming each file to the value of the first heading.
-  transform: transformHelper.frontmatterTemplate('Note-{title}'),
+  transform: 'Note-{{heading}}',
 })

 console.log(filesReport)